Why Brands should sell on eBay and Amazon

 • International exposure.
 A significant propotion of marketplace activity is international

 • Search exposure.
-For any given product search, eBay and amazon items will probably rank quite highly
+For any given product search, eBay and Amazon items will probably rank quite highly

 • Additional sales opportunities.
 The more a product can get in front of customers, the more chances there are for a sale.